“The grand essentials of Happiness: something to do, someone to love, something to hope for.” – A. Chalmers

 Thankfully, I had a loving husband who urged me rather emphatically to seek help.
 The first doc I went to was little to no help and, in fact, may have made me worse for a time.
 Thank God, dear friends directed me to an actual compassionate and competent psychiatrist who was able to help me with therapy and medication.
 I am depression and medication free and have been for quite some time.
 But that dark valley God allowed me to enter has given me a glimpse into the place people can go where thoughts of ending their lives seems like a viable, even preferable, option to living.

 We need to care enough about our loved ones to ask them what’s wrong.
 That’s all my husband had to do for me to admit how bone achingly sad my interior life was.
 I never doubted God loved me or His existence in all of that time.
 That was a definite gift and the thing I am most grateful for along with my family.
 But I had absolutely no joy or energy.
 There was no desire to be with or help other people.
 Even those I loved the most.
-I actually wrote a bit more about this in my book that has the same name as my blog and is available using the link on my home page.
+I actually wrote a bit more about this in my book that has the title name as my blog.

 I am not trying to sell my book, trust me.
 But only trying to encourage others who are struggling to seek help.
 I make no money off the sales of the book.
 All profits go to a non-profit called Frontline Faith Project that helps bring spiritual support to deployed Troops.
 But if you want to know more or know someone who could benefit from knowing more, I’d like to humbly recommend my book.
 I felt God wanted me to write it down and share with others who might be in a similar place.